AutoSchemaKG: Autonomous Knowledge Graph Construction through Dynamic Schema Induction from Web-Scale Corpora: Experiment

 \subsection{General Domain Knowledge Capabilities}

 To assess AutoSchemaKG's ability to construct knowledge graphs across various domains, we evaluated it on MMLU \cite{hendrycks2021measuringmassivemultitasklanguage}, a comprehensive benchmark for LLM reasoning.
 Previous research on KNN-LMs \cite{khandelwalgeneralization} suggests that retrieval-augmented generation can sometimes hinder LLMs' reasoning capabilities \cite{wang-etal-2023-knn, geng-etal-2025-great}.
 While we do not expect RAG to universally improve LLM performance, our findings demonstrate significant improvements in knowledge-intensive domains, even those covered in LLM training data.
-Using the same retrieval and generation settings as our FELM experiments, we classified MMLU tasks into subject categories (detailed mapping in Appendix~\ref{sec:appendix_mmlu}) and focused on knowledge-intensive domains including History, Law, Religion, Philosophy/Ethics, Medicine/Health, Global Facts, and Social Sciences.
+Using the same retrieval and generation settings as our FELM experiments, we classified MMLU tasks into subject categories (detailed mapping in Appendix~\ref{sec:appendix_mmlu}) and focused on knowledge-intensive domains including History, Law, Religion, Philosophy/Ethics, Medicine/Health, Global Facts, Social Sciences, and Logic.

 As shown in Table \ref{tab:general_benchmarks}, our ATLAS knowledge graphs enhanced performance across these domains on all tested corpora.
-Notably, each ATLAS variant demonstrated distinct strengths: ATLAS-Pes2o excelled in Medicine/Health and Social Sciences, reflecting its academic paper-sourced knowledge; ATLAS-Wiki showed advantages in general knowledge areas like Religion, Philosophy/Ethics, and Global Facts; while ATLAS-CC performed best in Law and History, leveraging its broader web-sourced content.
+Notably, each ATLAS variant demonstrated distinct strengths: {ATLAS-Pes2o excelled in Religion, Medicine/Health, Global Facts, and Social Sciences, reflecting its academic paper-sourced knowledge; ATLAS-Wiki showed advantages in general knowledge areas like Religion, Philosophy/Ethics, and Global Facts; while ATLAS-CC performed best in Law and History, leveraging its broader web-sourced content.
 All ATLAS variants consistently outperformed both the no-retrieval baseline and Freebase-ToG in these humanities and social science domains.
-For example, in Law, our approach achieved a 4-point improvement over the baseline, while some other retrieval methods actually decreased performance, as shown in Table \ref{tab:general_benchmarks_ful}.
+For example, in Law, our approach achieved a 4-point improvement over the baseline, while some other retrieval methods actually decreased performance, as shown in Table \ref{tab:general_benchmarks}.
+The retrieval method also matters for some specific tasks.
+For example, in Logic, ToG on our ATLAS knowledge graphs performs much better than all the other methods.}

 The domain-specific performance pattern aligns with intuitive expectations: knowledge graphs excel in retrieving factual relationships critical for humanities and social sciences, while showing limited benefits in mathematical and technical domains where node-relation structures are less effective for capturing procedural knowledge.
 The complete subject analysis, including technical domains, is available in Appendix~\ref{sec:appendix_mmlu}.